rmartinho/flamingdangerzone/_posts/cxx11/2012-12-16-optimal-tuple-iv.markdown

 using UnwrapReference = typename unwrap_reference<T>::type;
 {% endhighlight %}

 With this writing `make_tuple` is now very simple.
+Reference wrappers convert implicitly to references, so we can simply forward them directly; only the return type needs to be right.

 {% highlight cpp %}
 template <typename...
 T>